How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 WowAddons Product Addons Plugin for WooCommerce

-Step #1: Install and Activate WowAddons
+Step #1: Install and Activate the WowAddons Product Addons Plugin

 To do this, go to Plugins > Add New, then search for WowAddons in the search bar.
 Once you find it, click Install and then activate it.
+You can follow the official documentation for this.

 Once you’re in your WordPress menu, you’ll notice a new item labeled WowAddons.
 Go ahead and click on it, then hit “Create Addon” from the top bar.